DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 conditions so that only critical alerts are sent out.

+35. **Observability**

+Monitoring makes no assumption about the relationship between the internal state of a system and its outputs.
+You monitor the external outputs of the system to figure out when something goes wrong inside the system— there’s no guarantee that the external outputs will help you figure out what goes wrong.

+In the early days of software deployment, software systems were simple enough that monitoring external outputs was sufficient for software maintenance.
+A system used to consist of only a few components, and a team used to have control over the entire codebase.
+If something went wrong, it was possible to make changes to the system to test and figure out what went wrong.

+However, software systems have grown significantly more complex over the last decade.
+Today, a software system consists of many components.
+Many of these components are services run by other companies—cue all cloud native services—which means that a team doesn’t even have control of the inside of all the components of their system.
+When something goes wrong, a team can no longer just break apart their system to find out.
+The team has to rely on external outputs of their system to figure out what’s going on internally.

+Observability is a term used to address this challenge. **It’s a concept drawn from control theory, and it refers to bringing “better visibility into understanding the complex behavior of software using [outputs] collected from the system at run time.”**

+When something goes wrong with an observable system, we should be able to figure out what went wrong by looking at the system’s logs and metrics without having to ship new code to the system.
+Observability is about instrumenting your system in a way to ensure that sufficient information about a system’s runtime is collected and analyzed.

+**Monitoring centers around metrics, and metrics are usually aggregated**.
+Observability allows **more fine-grain metrics, so that you can know not only when a model’s performance degrades but also for what types of inputs or what subgroups of users or over what period of time the model degrades.** For example, you should be able to query your logs for the answers to questions like: “show me all the users for which model A returned wrong predictions over the last hour, grouped by their zip codes” or “show me the outliers requests in the last 10 minutes” or “show me all the intermediate outputs of this input through the system.”
+To achieve this, you need to have logged your system’s outputs **using tags and other identifying keywords to allow these outputs to later be sliced and diced along different dimensions of your data.**

+In ML, observability encompasses **interpretability**.
+Interpretability helps us understand how an ML model works, and **observability helps us understand how the entire ML system, which includes the ML model, works**.
+For example, when a model’s performance degrades over the last hour, being able to interpret which feature contributes the most to all the wrong predictions made over the last hour will help with figuring out what went wrong with the system and how to fix it.55

+In this section, we’ve discussed multiple aspects of monitoring, from what data to monitor and what metrics to keep track of to different tools for monitoring and observability.
+Even though monitoring is a powerful concept, **it’s inherently passive.**
+You **wait for a shift to happen to detect it**.
+Monitoring helps unearth the problem **without correcting it**.
+In the next section, we’ll introduce **continual learning, a paradigm that can actively help you update your models to address shifts.**

+36. **Summary**

+To understand failures of ML systems, we differentiated between two types of failures: software systems failures (failures that also happen to non-ML systems) and MLspecific failures.
+Even though the majority of ML failures today are non-ML-specific, as tooling and infrastructure around MLOps matures, this might change.

+We discussed three major causes of ML-specific failures: production data differing from training data, edge cases, and degenerate feedback loops.
+The first two causes are related to data, whereas the last cause is related to system design because it happens when the system’s outputs influence the same system’s input.

+We zeroed into one failure that has gathered much attention in recent years: data distribution shifts.
+We looked into three types of shifts: covariate shift, label shift, and concept drift.
+Even though studying distribution shifts is a growing subfield of ML research, the research community hasn’t yet found a standard narrative.
+Different papers call the same phenomena by different names.
+Many studies are still based on the assumption that we know in advance how the distribution will shift or have the labels for the data from both the source distribution and the target distribution.
+However, in reality, we don’t know what the future data will be like, and obtaining labels for new data might be costly, slow, or just infeasible.

+To be able to detect shifts, we need to monitor our deployed systems.
+Monitoring is an important set of practices for any software engineering system in production, not just ML, and it’s an area of ML where we should learn as much as we can from the DevOps world.

+Monitoring is all about metrics.
+We discussed different metrics we need to monitor: operational metrics—the metrics that should be monitored with any software systems such as latency, throughput, and CPU utilization—and ML-specific metrics.
+Monitoring can be applied to accuracy-related metrics, predictions, features, and/or raw inputs.

+Monitoring is hard because even if it’s cheap to compute metrics, understanding metrics isn’t straightforward.
+It’s easy to build dashboards to show graphs, but it’s much more difficult to understand what a graph means, whether it shows signs of drift, and, if there’s drift, whether it’s caused by an underlying data distribution change or by errors in the pipeline.
+An understanding of statistics might be required to make sense of the numbers and graphs.

+Detecting model performance’s degradation in production is the first step.
+The next step is how to adapt our systems to changing environments, which we’ll discuss in the next chapter.

+37. **Telemetry**

+A **system’s outputs collected at runtime** are also called telemetry.
+Telemetry is another term that has emerged in the software monitoring industry over the last decade.
+The word “telemetry” comes from the Greek roots tele, meaning “remote,” and metron, meaning “measure.”
+So telemetry basically means **“remote measures.”** In the monitoring context, it refers to **logs and metrics collected from remote components such as cloud services or applications run on customer devices.**

 <a name="9"></a>
 ## CHAPTER 9: Continual Learning and Test in Production